Jalpapur

 Jalpapur was a former village development committee in Sunsari District in the Kosi Zone of south-eastern Nepal.
 It is bounded by Satterjhora in the east, Gautampur in the south, Ramnagar in the southwest and Babiya in the north.
-At the time of the 1991 Nepal census it had a population of 4,256 people living in 663 individual households.
+At the 1991 Nepal census, it had a population of 4,256 people living in 663 individual households.
 Currently, it is merged with District Headquarter Inaruwa municipality as ward no. 10 and lies in the southern part of Inaruwa Municipality.
+This village is considered one of the famous and historically significant villages of Nepal.
+The village is home to Darul Uloom Noorul Islam, one of the largest and oldest Islamic seminaries in Nepal.
+The madrasa is approximately 76 years old.
+Students from not only different parts of Nepal but also from Bihar, India, come here to receive Islamic education.